last updated November 19, 2015

 return it to the author.
 Remember to sign the paper you edit so

 you can get credit for the work.

-Note: Draft of final paper for peer edit due: November 16.
-Peer editing to be completed in class.
+Note: Draft of final paper for peer edit due: April 13.

 Writing only "good job" will earn your zero (0) credit for that peer edit.

 Editing guidelines: In order to receive the minimum passing credit for editing, you are expected to provide the following each time you edit: